tekniiquann/tekniiquann.github.io/_posts/2024-08-03-Sapck-Install-LLVM-on-Workstation-or-HPC-Platform.md

 type: "publication"
 ---

 [LLVM project](https://llvm.org), started by [Chris Lattner](https://en.wikipedia.org/wiki/Chris_Lattner) at 21 years ago, has been evolved to ubiquitous corner stone of almost any modern projects.
-Popular languages [Rust](https://www.rust-lang.org) and [Julia](https://julialang.org), which feature different capabilities, are both heavily depend on LLVM for syntax analysis or binary generations (optimizations).
+Popular languages [Rust](https://www.rust-lang.org) and [Julia](https://julialang.org), which feature different capabilities, both heavily depend on LLVM for syntax analysis or binary generations (optimizations).
 However, getting our blue wyvern flying sometime needs a little bit more efforts, compiling and building LLVM from source is not same level task of a `apt install llvm`.

 <img src="/pictures/llvm-spack.png" alt="centered image" width="800" height="auto">